 Another trend electricians continue to embrace is the desire for greater control and transparency over energy usage.
 They’re installing energy-efficient lighting controlled by the internet of things (IoT) as part of their service.

-This is something the plumbing and heating industry should also embrace.
+This is something plumbers need to learn from electricians.
 Indeed, we can’t imagine controlling all lights in a house from one switch, so why should consumers control the heating for the entire house from one thermostat.
-Installers should take the responsibility to educate homeowners about smart heating solutions, such as, JG Aura, that offer time and temperature control for individual rooms in a property and can be managed remotely from any smart device.
+Installers should take the responsibility to educate homeowners about smart heating solutions, such as, JG Underfloor Heating Controls, that offer time and temperature control for individual rooms in a property and can be managed remotely from any smart device.

 Look to enhance efficiency

 Naturally, as the built environment evolves, so do the materials, fixtures, fittings and tools to help make installations easier, efficient and safer for the tradesmen, and solve some of the key challenges they are regularly faced with.